dani882/jrivera-alb-ecs-project/README.md

-# Jesus Rivera's Trial project using with AWS CloudFormation, Amazon ECS, and an Application Load Balancer
+# A project demo using with AWS CloudFormation, Amazon ECS, and an Application Load Balancer

 ## Overview